MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/tutorial-vscode-docker-node/tutorial-vscode-docker-node-02.md

 1. In Visual Studio, select **Ctrl**+**`** to open the integrated terminal.

-1. Run the following Azure CLI command to sign in to ContaDocker Explorer
+1. Run the following Azure CLI command to sign in to Container Registry.
-2. iner Registry.
 Replace `<your-registry-name>` with the name of the registry you created.

     ```bash
     az acr login --name <your-registry-name>